Deterministic Data Masking

 Outsmart Risk.
 Accurately Locate & Consistently Anonymize Sensitive Data in Structured, Semi-Structured, and Unstructured Sources.

 Unsecured data can damage your company's reputation and cost it millions in fines.
 Award-winning data-centric ("startpoint") security software from IRI has been repeatedly proven in a wide range of breach nullification, privacy law compliance, and DevOps (test data) environments.
-Use fit-for-purpose IRI data 'shield' products or the comprehensive IRI Voracity platform to find and mask sensitive data -- whatever and wherever it may be --- and to prove that you protected it.
+Use fit-for-purpose IRI data 'shield' products (or all of them in the IRI Voracity data management platform) to find and mask sensitive data deterministically on-premise or in the cloud, and to prove that you protected it.

 Personally Identifiable Information (PII)